sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 ## The uniform buffer

-Up to this point we've used `Buffer`s to store our vertex and index data, and even to load our textures.
+Up to this point, we've used `Buffer`s to store our vertex and index data, and even to load our textures.
 We are going to use them again to create what's known as a uniform buffer.
 A uniform is a blob of data that is available to every invocation of a set of shaders.
 We've technically already used uniforms for our texture and sampler.
 We're going to use them again to store our view projection matrix.
 To start let's create a struct to hold our uniform.

 ```rust
 // We need this for Rust to store our data correctly for the shaders